 Why Does It Matter?: Crossover Day gives us a clearer picture of which bills are likely to become law this year.
 Bills that successfully cross from one chamber to the other could end up on the Governor’s desk.

 What if a bill doesn’t cross over?: Each session of the General Assembly is actually two years.
-This year is the second year of the session.
-If a bill fails to pass during year two of the session it dies and would need to be re-submitted as a new bill in 2023.
+This year is the first year of the session.
+If a bill fails to pass this year, it can be picked up next year.
+If it fails to pass both years, lawmakers have to start over with it.